 Optimind promotes their supplement as a way to “unleash your mind”.
 Their formula is one of the few nootropics that actually contain caffeine (150mg per serving) and so could help to increase energy levels too.

-The company behind Optimind (AlternaScript LLC) offer a “free trial” and customized subscription options if you want to receive bottles every month or few weeks.
+The company behind Optimind (AlternaScript LLC) offers a “free trial” and customized subscription options if you want to receive bottles every month or few weeks.

-One bottle of Optimind (32 capules) costs from $43 each month.
+One bottle of Optimind (32 capsules) costs from $43 each month.
 It doesn’t seem like you can buy one-off bottles, but they say you can cancel easily.

 Nootrobox – System of four nootropic blends